 Instructions

-- Whisk the eggs, milk, salt, ground mustard, smoked paprika, and pepper together.
-Pour evenly over other ingredients in the casserole dish.
-Top with scallions and a little more pepper, if desired.
+- Whisk the eggs, milk, paprika, ground mustard, salt, and pepper together.
+Pour evenly over the bread/ham.
+Top with green onions.

-- Bake casserole, uncovered, for 30 minutes.
-Loosely cover with aluminum foil for the remaining 20-30 minutes.
-Casserole is done with browned on the sides and puffy in the center.
-Mine usually takes about 55 minutes.
+- Bake uncovered for 30 minutes.
+Loosely cover with aluminum foil and bake for another 15โ25 minutes.
+The strata is done when it has browned on the sides and the center is puffy.
+Mine usually takes around 50 minutes.

-- Cover leftovers tightly and store in the refrigerator for up to 5 days.
-Reheat in the microwave.
+- Leftovers keep wellย in the refrigerator for up to 5 days.
+Reheatย in the microwave to your liking.

 Notes

-- Freezing Instructions: Prepare through step 3, then cover the casserole with plastic wrap, then a layer of aluminum foil.
+- Freezing Instructions: Prepare through step 3, then cover the casserole with plastic wrap, followed by a layer of aluminum foil.
 Freeze for up to 3 months.
 Allow to thaw overnight in the refrigerator.
-Bring to room temperature, then continue with step 5.
+Bring to room temperature, then continue with step 6.
+You can also freeze the baked strata for up to 3 months and when doing that, I suggest baking it in a disposable aluminum pan.
+Cool completely, cover with plastic wrap, followed by a layer of aluminum foil.
+Freeze.
+When ready to eat, thaw it for about 24 hours (covered) in the refrigerator, remove the plastic wrap, cover with just aluminum foil, and bake in a 350ยฐF (177ยฐC) oven for 25โ30 minutes.

 Is there a way to do these as individual servings?
 Like in muffin tins or mini muffin tins?
 Thanks!